 Saturated fat “Nutritionists agree an excess of saturated fat in the diet is the main cause of high blood cholesterol.
 100 gm of cooked lean lamb has 10.3gm saturated fat” (quote from Beef and Lamb NZ)

 Animal protein.
-An average woman needs 46 g of protein a day.
+According to the WHO an average woman needs 0.66 g of protein for every kg body weight a day.
+So a 57g woman needs 25 gm protein.
 100gm of cooked lamb has 25 g of protein.
 Protein is not the key to weight loss – it is actually one of the biggest factors behind the obesity epidemic.
 Animal protein is not the healthiest food we can eat.
 It is strongly associated with diabetes, hypertension, heart disease and cancer.
-Westerners probably eat double the amount of protein needed.
+Some scientists have suggested Westerners probably eat double the amount of protein needed.

 Carnitine.
 When people digest meat a substance called TMAO (Trimethyl amine oxide) is formed in the body as a gut bacteria by-product.
 (The exception is when vegans eat meat because their gut bacteria is different, but this protection only lasts briefly if they continue meat.)
 People with higher levels of TMAO in their blood may have more than twice the risk of heart attack, stroke, or other serious cardiovascular problems, compared with people who have lower levels.
 Other studies have found links between high TMAO levels and heart failure and chronic kidney disease.
 High levels of TMAO in the blood have been shown to be a powerful tool for predicting future heart attack, stroke and death risks.